 With the help of this guide, you can build a battery-operated moisture meter for your plants that measures the moisture of the plant soil every 30 minutes and transmits the measured data to the Sensate platform.
 The two AA batteries that are used for the project should allow several months of operation.
 Also rechargeable batteries can be used for the operation of the smart flower watering assistant.

 For this project, you should be able to use a soldering iron.
 The result of this project is a compact unit with integrated sensor.
 The mentioned housing can be printed by yourself (if a 3D printer is available) or ordered from one of the many online 3D printing providers.
-The link to the model for the housing can be found at the end of this manual.
+The link to the model for the housing can be found on this page.

 Typical applications for this project:

 – You want to be able to see how much water your plant needs